prb28/vscode-amiga-assembly/README.md

 - Stack frame indicating C source files
 - Documentation for core amiga libraries
 - Documentation table of contents
+- Set the entry point for vlink linker
+- Completion for variable and library functions in assembly

 ### Other features
 ### Run and Debug with FS-UAE